 We have undertaken a supply chain mapping exercise to identify suppliers whose products are sourced from outside the UK and we are currently in the process of discussing contingency plans with them.

-Whilst at the current time we cannot anticipate the level of tariffs that could be applied post March 29th, we are adjusting our budget planning to mitigate the impacts.
+Whilst at the current time we cannot anticipate the level of tariffs that could be applied post-October 31st, we are adjusting our budget planning to mitigate the impacts.
 We are also checking WTO tariffs that might be applied on imports, but note that currently paper and board incur a 0% tariff.

 Our contractual arrangements may need to change and again we are in dialogue with key suppliers about this.

 Our key concern is to mitigate the risks we identify in order to remain competitive in providing our customers with a high level of service quality with no interruption going forward.